 - Clinical experience within a luxury medical spa setting

-Graduates of our laser tattoo removal course work in laser clinics, medical spas, tattoo shops, and some become small business owners operating their own laser tattoo removal clinic.
+Graduates of our laser tattoo removal course work in laser clinics, medical spas, tattoo shops, and some become small business owners operating their very own laser tattoo removal clinic.
 What are you waiting for?
 You too can become an expert laser tattoo removal treatment consultant.
 At National Laser Institute, you will gain real-world, hands-on training with our laser tattoo removal course.
 For more details on our laser tattoo removal course, please give us a call at 1-800-982-6817 or fill out our form on the right.